Noch05/whatifbandit/README.md

 equipped to handle experiments where success is binary.
 Functionality for other cases may be introduced in future development.
 These major features include:

--   2 bandit algorithms: probability matching via Thompson Sampling, and UCB1.
+-   2 bandit algorithms: probability matching via Thompson sampling, and UCB1.
 -   Variable length and flexible assignment periods, such as individual, batch, and date-based.
 -   Simulation of perfect and imperfect information during re-assignment.
 -   Treatment blocking.